ernstc/VisualStudioSolutionSecrets/README.md

 A "gist" is a snippet of code that can either be public or secret.
 Visual Studio Solution Secrets uses only **secret** gists.

-GitHub Gists is the default repository used by Visual Studio Solution Secrets for storing solutions secrets.
+GitHub Gists is the default repository used by Visual Studio Solution Secrets for storing solution secrets.
 Secrets are collected, **encrypted** and pushed on your GitHub account in a **secret gist**, so that only you can see them.
 The encryption key is generated from a passphrase or a key file that you specify during the one time initialization of the tool.

 ![Concept](https://raw.githubusercontent.com/ernstc/VisualStudioSolutionSecrets/dev/media/github-flow.svg)